The Government of Wales Act 2006 (GOWA 2006) changed the role of the National Assembly, so that it became a fully-fledged legislature.

 Twenty two Assembly Measures were passed between 2007 and 2011, including the Welsh Language (Wales) Measure 2011 and the Rights of Children and Young Persons (Wales) Measure 2011.
 Assembly Measures retained their legal effect and status after the Assembly gained the power to pass Assembly Acts.

 GOWA 2006 also gave the National Assembly the power to pass Assembly Acts, but only after there had been a “Yes” vote by the people of Wales in a referendum on the matter.
 This referendum took place in 2011.
-Assembly Acts also have the status of primary legislation but can relate to a wider range of subjects than Assembly Measures could.
+Assembly Acts also have the status of primary legislation but can relate to a wider range of devolved areas than Assembly Measures could.
 Under the initial conferred powers model, the devolved subjects were set out in Schedule 7 to GOWA 2006.
 More on Assembly Acts can be found here.
 Parts of GOWA 2006 were repealed by the Wales Act 2017 which replaced the conferred powers model with the reserved powers model, but the Assembly’s power to make Assembly Acts continues.